 Indian, Sikh, Lahore, early 19th century

-This one of very few helmets, completely made in Lahore, with skull shaped in the form of the Sikh turban (patka).
+This is one of very few helmets, all made in Lahore, with a skull shaped in the form of the Sikh turban (patka).

 Unusually, the lining of the helmet survives.
 This is made of crimson velvet, with an inner lining of cream cotton, quilted in segments over cotton wadding.